Multi-tenant design and reflections on Ameba Platform

 The following principles have been established for communication control:

-- Services with high security level (Protected)
+- High security level service (Protected)

 - Inbound communication is strictly restricted